makoit/fastapi_project_template/README.md

     └───scripts (useful shell scripts)
 ```

-## app config
+## App config

 - `.env.example` file shows example for `.env` file
 - modify example file to your needs and change file name to .env
-- `.env` file will not be commited to your repo
+- `.env` file will not be commited to your repo (do not share credentials in your repo)

-## run app local for dev
+## Run app local for dev

-Deployment is actually based on docker-compose for local dev.
-Execute the commands on the same folder level where the docker-compose file is located.
+Deployment is actually based on `docker-compose` for local dev.
+Execute the commands on the same folder level where the `docker-compose.yml` file is located.
 App runs in docker container with [uvicorn](https://www.uvicorn.org/).
 Uvicorn is a lightning-fast ASGI server implementation, using uvloop and httptools.

-Note: This is only for local dev mode.
+**Note:** This is only for local dev mode.
 In docker-compose file the source code folder is mounted to the docker container and the uvicorn folder is set on reload if file changes in the source code folder occur.
 So after code changes you don't have to rebuild the complete container which is really helpful for dev purpose.

+**Note:** In the source folder you can find two docker files. `Dockerfile` uses `poetry` and the `pyproject.toml` file for dependency management (this dockerfile will be used as default file). `Dockerfile.pip` uses `pip` and the `requirements.txt` file for dependency management.
+If you want to change this you have to specify the required docker file in the `docker-compose.yml` file in the main root folder of the project.

-### build docker image:
+### Build docker image:

 ```sh
 scripts/build.sh
 ```

-### run app in container
+### Run app in container

 ```sh
 scripts/run.sh